aryn-ai/sycamore/docs/source/aryn_cloud/aryn_partitioning_service.md

 # Aryn Partitioning Service

 You can use the Aryn Partitioning Service to segment PDF's into labeled bounding boxes identifying titles, tables, table rows and columns, images, and regular text.
+Bounding boxes are returned as JSON with their associated text for easy use.

 There are two ways to use the Aryn Partitioning Service: through the `ArynPartitioner` and directly from the HTTP service.

 To follow along below, we will need an Aryn API key, which we can get at [aryn.ai/cloud](https://www.aryn.ai/cloud).
 You will recieve the API key in your email inbox.
 ## Using Aryn Partitioner

-Say you have a set of pdfs located at the path stored in `work_dir`, and a manifest of them at `manifest_path`.
+Say you have a set of pdfs located at the path stored in `work_dir`.
 We partition these documents with the code snippet below:

 ```python
 aryn_api_key = "PUT API KEY HERE"